ydahal1/ydahal1/jokes.md

-What animal is always at a game of cricket?
-A bat.
+I was going to get a brain transplant, but I changed my mind

 [
-Mon Jul  7 00:31:42 UTC 2025
+Tue Jul  8 00:29:10 UTC 2025
  ]